IvanHanonoCozzetti/Import-Browser/README.md

-# Import-Browser
+# Import *
-Internet browser, written in Python PyQt5
+Internet browser, written in Python using PyQt5